-The Privacy Act 1988 (Cth) (‘the Act’) regulates the way in which CareSuper is required to handle your personal information, including your health information.
+The Privacy Act 1988 (Cth) (‘the Privacy Act’) regulates the way in which organisations like CareSuper are required to handle your personal information, including your health information and tax file number.
 The Act contains 13 Australian Privacy Principles (APPs), which set out the requirements in relation to the collection, use, disclosure, quality and security of personal and sensitive information.

-The APPs form part of CareSuper's procedures and policies and regulate the way in which your member account will be administered and managed.
+The APPs form part of CareSuper's procedures and policies and determine the way in which your member account will be administered and managed.

 We collect your personal information to enable us to:

-- Undertake market research, member data analysis and direct marketing activities including by both CareSuper and third parties.
+- Undertake member research, data analysis and direct marketing activities, and

-If you choose not to provide your personal information, CareSuper may not be able to establish or properly administer your superannuation or pension account, or provide you with some services offered by CareSuper.
-For example, if you do not provide your tax file number, CareSuper may not be able to accept contributions for you, and you may pay additional tax on your employer and/or salary sacrifice contributions.
-In some circumstances, failure to provide identity information may also limit the services which CareSuper can provide to you.
+If you choose not to provide your personal information, CareSuper may not be able to establish or properly administer your superannuation or pension account or provide you with some of the services we offer.
+For example, if you do not provide your tax file number, CareSuper may not be able to accept contributions for you and you may pay additional tax on your employer and/or salary sacrifice contributions.
+In some circumstances, failure to provide identity information may also limit the services that CareSuper can provide to you.

 There may be some limited circumstances where you do not wish to identify yourself, when dealing with CareSuper; for example, to anonymously report possible fraudulent or criminal activity relating to CareSuper.
 In such instances you may be able to deal with CareSuper using a pseudonym or anonymous reporting mechanism.

-The type of personal information collected and held by CareSuper includes, but is not limited to, your name, address, telephone number, date of birth, tax file number, email address and information about any people you have nominated to receive your benefits in the event of your death.
+The type of personal information collected and held by CareSuper includes, but is not limited to, your name, address, telephone number, date of birth, tax file number, email address, employment details and information about any people you have nominated to receive your benefits in the event of your death.
 This extends to collecting information about persons authorised to deal with your account.
-Health information may also be collected, if you apply for insurance cover with CareSuper and/or when you claim some types of benefits.

 Where we receive personal information that we did not request and/or require for the purposes of administering your super account or relating to services provided by CareSuper, that unsolicited information will be either destroyed or de-identified, as required by law.